 If you’re a small business owner in North Carolina who is looking for resources to help you move forward, here are a few organizations you might want to learn more about.

-Score's volunteer business professionals and expert "mentors" give counsel and guidance to entrepreneurs who are looking to start or expand their businesses.
+SCORE’s volunteer business professionals and expert mentors give counsel and guidance to entrepreneurs looking to start or expand their businesses.
 The services are entirely free and volunteer-driven.
-Here are some of the chapters in North Carolina.
+Discover SCORE locations in North Carolina.

-The U.S. Small Business Administration (SBA) offers financing and grants, as well as consultations and counseling services.
-There are also opportunities to apply for federal government contracts through the SBA and avenues for obtaining assistance in the wake of natural disasters.
+The SBA offers financing and grants as well as consultations and counseling services, and has a North Carolina SBA District Office.
+There are also opportunities to apply for federal government contracts through the SBA and avenues for assistance in the wake of natural disasters.

-North Carolina hosts a number of development centers for small businesses.
+North Carolina has several development centers for small businesses.
 Each center is dedicated to supporting the development and retention of small businesses, helping entrepreneurs do everything from crafting business plans to navigating the state’s tax code.
-You can find your region's small business development center at the link below.